 In order to fill our wish to teach in more villages about the Ecobrick-technique and keep their environment clean, we collaborate with companies and universities in Lombok, but we could also use your help!

 We want to compensate the Indonesian crew that helps us during the Ecobricks lessons, as well as provide the material that is needed to give the lessons( think guide books and scissors).
 It is not much that we need, but we cannot fund it all by ourselves.
-Therefore we are asking for your support, your donations are what can make the difference in how many lessons we can provide in 2019.
-Thank you so much.
+Therefore we are asking for your support, your donations are what can make the difference.

 European bank account details: